vamshidhar-thonti/machine_learning/readme.md

 For example, with a dataset of 20 images consisting of 10 cats and 10 dogs, with features like ears being `pointy` or `floppy`, whiskers being `present` or `absent`, face being `round` or `not round`.
 With these features being in the decision node the images would split and move down the tree until all the images are classified as either `cat` or `not a cat`.
 \
 The purity of the algorithm is measured based on the final classfication.
 If the majority of the inputs are correctly classified as cats by the algorithm, it is said to be having a higher purity and vice versa.

+## Decision tree training

+### Entrophy as a measure of purity

+Entrophy's graph is of bell curve, at extremes of $p$ the Entrophy is less and at the center values of $p$ the Entrophy is high.
+\

+> Lower the Entrophy, higher the purity and vice versa.

+$p1$ is the fraction of examples that are cats
+\
+For example, if 3/6 are cats then $p1$ is 0.5 and $H(p1)$ is 1

+When formulated, Entrophy is given as

+$$
+H(p1) = -p_1  log_2(p_1) - p_0  log_2(p_0)
+$$

+$$
+p_0 = 1 - p_1
+$$

+Hence,

+$$
+H(p_1) = -p_1log_2(p_1) - (1-p_0)log_2(1-p_0)
+$$

+Note: $$"0log(0)"=0$$

+### Choosing a split: Information Gain

+Given to classify cats from 10 images, which actually consists of 5 cats and 5 dogs with 5 pointy ear shape and 5 floppy ear shape.

+Information gain with the feature ear shape can be given as

+$$
+= H(p_1^{root}) - (w^{left}*H(p_1^{left}+w^{right}*H(p_1^{right})))
+$$

+Where,

+$p_1^{root}$ is number of images are actually cats = 5/10 = 0.5

+$p_1^{left}$ is number of images are actually cats with ear shape as pointy = 4/5

+$w^{left}$ is number of images are classified with ear shape as pointy = 5/10

+$p_1^{right}$ is number of images are actually cats with ear shape as floppy = 1/5

+$w^{left}$ is number of images are classified with ear shape as floppy = 5/10

+> Choose the feature which has high information gain to start splitting.

+### One hot encoding

+Till now, the example had feature like round-not_round, present-absent etc, what if the feature can be classified with more than 2 outputs like ear shape can be pointy, floppy and oval?
+/
+That is where the one hot encoding helps us

+> If a categorical feature can take on $k$ values, create k binary features (0 or 1 valued)

+If a feature has continuous value (say weight can any number which means continuous), then take each weight value as threshold and calculate the information gain, the threshold with high information gain can be chosen as the threshold for that decision node.

+## Tree ensemble

+Instead using just a single decision tree, we can group more than one decision tree which makes the algorithm more robust and efficient, this method is called as tree ensemble.

+## Random forest algorithm

+At each node, when choosing a feature to use to split, if $n$ features are available, pick a random subset of $k<n$ features and allow the algorithm to only choose from that subset of features.

+$$k=\sqrt n$$

+## Boosted trees:

+Given a training set of size $m$

+For b = 1 to B:

+- Use sampling with replacement to create a new training set of size m
+  - But instead of picking from all examples with equal $(1/m)$ probability, make it more likely to pick misclassified examples from previously trained tree.
+- Train a decision tree on a new dataset.

+In simple words, after iteration of evaluating a model, consider the misclassfied examples with high priority in the following iterations and repeat the same process.

+## XGBoost

+eXtreme Gradient Boost tree is implemented with the same logic as above but more robust and efficient than the general boosted trees which can regularize the data from overfitting.